vsds-cbs-nl/rancher-desktop-playground/README.md

 ## Install

-After the VM is created make a remote desktop connection and run these installations with powershell.
+After the VM is created make a remote desktop connection and run these installations with powershell (as administrator).

 ```powershell
 # install chocolatey